walidelnozahy/cloud/README.md

 The following CLI commands are available to develop, manage, and deploy instances.
 These are subject to change.

+#### `cloud help`

+Displays a simple help screen that shows all the available commands and their options.

 #### `cloud init [--overwrite]`

 Copies a basic application example into your current directory.
 If your current directory is not empty, you can use the optional `--overwrite` (or `-o`) flag.